kamilaworonicz-ba/digital-editorial-workflow/README.md

 **The goal is to reduce unnecessary paper-based handoffs and make the revision loop faster, clearer and easier to track.**

-The proposed solution targets these problems through a interactive layout preview that allows the Managing Editor to review page composition, test text fit and track corrections without relying on physical handoffs.
+The proposed solution targets these problems through an interactive layout preview that allows the Managing Editor to review page composition, test text fit and track corrections without relying on physical handoffs.

 ---

-## 6. Success Measures & Illustrative NFRs
+## 5. Success Measures & Illustrative NFRs

 ### Success Measures